dwrolvink/dcmdb-web/docs/theoretical_design.md

 # Different types of objects
 Let's take the example of the following ideas: a car, it's insurance, and monthly costs associated with the insurance.

 A car is a **free object**.
-It can be made a member of a group of cars, it can be added to a department, a location, etc.
+It can be made a member of a group of cars, it can be added to a department, a location, etc. (It can even be made a member of a computer, or coffee machine - even though that wouldn't make sense).
 In this case, the department would be the **property** of the car.
 The car is then at the same time a **member** of the department.